SFVInt: Simple, Fast and Generic Variable-Length Integer Decoding using Bit Manipulation Instructions: SIMD Implementation

 {

 }

+Case 0 (lines 10-17) handles the scenario where the current 64-bit word contains six complete single-byte integers.
+When \texttt{mval} is 0, it indicates that all six bytes in the word represent individual integers.
+The algorithm proceeds to extract each integer using \texttt{\_pext\_u64} with carefully crafted masks targeting their respective positions within the word.
+The extracted integers are then stored in the output array \texttt{res}, and the \texttt{shift\_bits} and \texttt{pt\_val} variables are reset to prepare for the next iteration.
+Finally, the count of remaining integers to decode (n) is decremented by 6 (line 17).

+Case 45 (lines 19-23) handles the scenario where the current 64-bit word contains two 2-byte integers.
+When \texttt{mval} is 45 (binary representation: \texttt{1\textbf{011}01}), it indicates that the first integer spans across the first two bytes of the word, while the second integer spans across the third and fifth bytes.
+The algorithm extracts these integers using \texttt{\_pext\_u64} with masks \texttt{0x0000000000007f7f} and \texttt{0x0000007f7f7f0000}, respectively (lines 19-21).
+The \texttt{pt\_val} variable is updated with any remaining partial value (line 22), and the \texttt{shift\_bits} variable is set to 7 to align the decoding process for the next iteration.
+Finally, the count of remaining integers (\texttt{n}) is decremented by 2 (line 23).

-In an example from lines 38-42, the algorithm manages a case where a significant part of an integer starts in a preceding 64-bit block and continues into the current one.
-The binary pattern 62 (represented as \texttt{111110}) under a 6-byte MASK indicates an integer's end within the current block.
-Using \texttt{\_pext\_u64}, the algorithm merges this block's decoded segment with the preceding block's \texttt{pt\_val}, completing the integer.
-Additionally, the presence of five leading 1s (\texttt{11111}) signals an incomplete integer extending into the next block, which is extracted and stored in \texttt{pt\_val} for subsequent decoding, with \texttt{shift\_bits} adjusted to 35 for alignment, i.e., the five 7-byte sequences.
-This decrement in \texttt{n} by 1 ensures the algorithm's seamless management of cross-boundary integers, maintaining decoding continuity and precision.
+Case 62 (lines 25-28) demonstrates the algorithm's ability to handle integers that span across multiple 64-bit words.
+When \texttt{mval} is 62 (binary representation: 111110) under a 6-byte mask, it signifies that an integer ends within the current word, with its remaining bits located in the preceding word.
+The algorithm extracts the relevant bits from the current word using \texttt{\_pext\_u64} and merges them with the partial value (\texttt{pt\_val}) from the previous word to reconstruct the complete integer (lines 26).
+Moreover, the presence of five leading 1s (11111) in \texttt{mval} indicates an incomplete integer extending into the next word.
+This partial integer is extracted and stored in \texttt{pt\_val} for subsequent decoding, and the \texttt{shift\_bits} variable is updated to 35 (the five 7-byte sequences) to align the decoding process for the next iteration.
+This decrement in \texttt{n} by 1 (line 28) ensures the algorithm's seamless management of cross-boundary integers, maintaining decoding continuity and precision.

-Case 63, depicted in lines 44-45, addresses a binary representation of \texttt{111111}, signaling an integer spanning three data blocks, with the current block as its mid-segment.
+Case 63, depicted in lines 30-32, addresses a binary representation of \texttt{111111}, signaling an integer spanning three data blocks, with the current block as its mid-segment.
 This specific case requires extracting six bytes (42 bits) via \texttt{\_pext\_u64}, appending this data to the partial value to maintain integer continuity across blocks.

+In addition to the representative cases discussed above, our algorithm includes a comprehensive set of cases to handle various varint encoding patterns efficiently.
+These cases, omitted for brevity in the pseudocode (line 33), cover a wide range of scenarios, ensuring optimized decoding performance for different integer distributions.